hpcc-systems/terraform-azurerm-hpcc/README.md

 # Azure - HPCC AKS Root Module
 <br>

 This module is intended as an example for development and test systems only.
-It can be used as a blueprint to develope your own production version that meets your organization's security requirements.
+It can be used as a blueprint to develop your own production version that meets your organization's security requirements.
 <br>
 <br>